hydratk/hydratk-ext-testenv/README.rst

 * DB: interface to SQLite database
 * REST: interface to REST services on web server
 * SOAP: interface to SOAP services on web server
+* GUI: interface to GUI application on web server